 Antarctica's Weddell Sea was discovered by the British sealer James Weddell in 1823.
-This normally ice-bound sea on the eastern side of the Antarctic Peninsula is most well-known for the incredible story of Shackleton's ship, Endurance, which was trapped and was crushed by ice in 1915.
+These normally ice-bound waters on the eastern side of the Antarctic Peninsula is most well-known for the incredible story of Shackleton's ship, Endurance, which became trapped and crushed by ice in 1915.
 After 15 months on the pack-ice Shackleton and his men managed to reach Elephant Island and arrange rescue.

 Entrance to this icy world is often via 'Antarctic Sound' - named after the expedition ship of Swedish explorer Nordenskjöld.
 This passage that separates the tip of the Antarctic Peninsula from Dundee Island is also named “Iceberg Alley”, because of the huge icebergs often seen coming out from the Weddell Sea.
 Following are some expeditions exploring this most wild region of Antarctica:

 Early Booking Offer

 Sign up to be an Expeditions Online insider and receive info on exclusive deals, discounts and more!